vivekhaldar/video_upload_workflow/README.md

    Extracts and displays chapter markers and suggested titles from the JSON file.

 5. **Title Selection:**
-   Uses `fzf` to let you choose a title from the suggestions, with an option to edit.
+   Choose a title from the suggestions, with an option to edit.

 6. **Description Editing:**
    Creates `description.txt` with chapter markers and opens it in your editor for further customization.